Andreas-Dorfer/behavior-test-generator/README.md

 - The behavior class's name must contain "behavior".
 - The behavior class must have an empty constructor *or* a constructor with a single **typed** parameter for the implementation instance.
 - The implementation class must have an empty constructor.
-- The behaviors must be public methods with a single parameter (including unit and tuples).
+- The behaviors must be public methods with a single parameter (including unit and tuples) and an async result.